-If you are in need of emergency care outside of the United States or its territories, you should call the Blue Cross Blue Shield Global Core Program at 800-810 BLUE or collect at 804-673-1177.
+If you are in need of emergency care outside of the United States, you should call the BlueCard Worldwide Program at 800-810 BLUE or collect at 804-673-1177.
 Representatives are available 24 hours a day, 7 days a week, 365 days a year to assist you.

-When you are outside the United States or its territories, this plan provides coverage for emergency/urgent services only.
+When you are outside the United States, this plan provides coverage for emergency/urgent services only.
 This is a Supplemental Benefit and not a benefit covered under the Federal Medicare program.
 For more coverage, you may have the option of purchasing additional travel insurance through an authorized agency.